9zaig/data-analysis-software-1/README.md

 ### fitting.py

-- Fitting the data
+- Fitting data like IV or the reference curve
+- Return coefficients for the fitting

 ### graphplot.py

-- Drawing Graph
+- Making plots like data analysis graph and save it inside a given folder

 ### handler.py